kmromrell/comma_check_and_test/README.md

 #### Data-informed Recommendations
 * Reteach commas for coordinate adjectives, FANBOYS, and quotes/dialogue
-* Reach out to LSC (who supports the students with IEP) and organize additional reviews and learning of comma rules
+* Reach out to LSC (class supporting students with IEPs) and organize additional reviews of comma rules
 * Continue instruction to give students/groups with high growth rates but lower scores the chance to catch up

 #### Future Analysis Improvements